THEBEST7192/spotify-tierlist/README.md

 5. Click "Get Recommendations Based on Your Tiers" to generate personalized song recommendations
    - Songs in S and A tiers have the highest **AMOUNT_OF_SONGS**, thus the greatest influence on recommendations
    - Adjust **Exploration Depth** (0–20) to start further down Last.fm’s list for more variety
-   - Recommendations are based on similar artists and tracks from Last.fm
+   - Recommendations are based on similar tracks from Last.fm
    - Each recommendation shows which song and tier influenced it

 ## Technologies Used